Question: What types of charts does The Matt McCallie Orchestra use?

 One of the most unique aspects of The Matt McCallie Orchestra is that we are a big band with strings, often referred to as an augmented big band.
 The way we are able to add strings and have them play accurately each time along with our big band is that all of their parts are fully notated.

-All of our big band style charts are fully notated with some slash notation for solos and rhythm section.
+All of our big band style charts are fully notated with some slash notation, mostly for solos and rhythm section.
 All Real Book charts are head charts.
 We also have a lot of popular head charts from fake books and lead sheets we have written over many years.
 Those charts are most suitable for smaller ensembles like our jazz combos and pop and rock bands.
 With some of those songs we can have strings or horns improvise parts they can add by ear.

 No other local GB band works this hard to fully notate so much music for such a large ensemble.
 Some of our arrangements are written for over one hundred musicians.
 All of the original arrangements in our song lists that have an asterisk* are fully notated for whatever instruments play that arrangement.
-Our arrangements are of a top-notch professional level and play a large part in why our band sounds so impressive.
+Our arrangements are of a top-notch professional level and play a large part in why our band sounds so consistently impressive.